 Establishment of the Law Office

-The Expansion Period -Contribution to the Accumulation of Judicial Precedents
+Expansion and Contribution to Judicial Precedents